-4.3 Conservation Area
+4.3 CONSERVATION AREA

-Within the parish of Kenton there is one designated Conservation Area containing 53 listed registered heritage assets.
+4.3.1 Within the parish of Kenton there is one designated Conservation Area containing a wealth of heritage assets.
 The Conservation Area boundary, which was designated in 1993, is shown on the map below.
 Many buildings of note are contained within this area, including the premises now occupied by the school, which started life as a Church House in the mid-16th century, later evolving to become the local Poorhouse and then a school.